-EAL pupils are monitored on the EAL Support Register.
+EAL pupils are, like learning support and SEND pupils, monitored on the Support Register.
 Their 1:1 work is outlined in their twice yearly IEPs which are shared with their parents and staff.

 Part III: General

 Staff Development

 All teachers are supported in their teaching of pupils with Learning Difficulties, SEND and EAL in the following ways: